Alfred Naujocks: World War II

-In 1941, he was dismissed from the SD after disputing one of Heydrich's orders.
+In 1941, he was dismissed from the Sicherheitsdienst (SD) after disputing one of Heydrich's orders.
 He was demoted and had to serve in the Waffen-SS on the Eastern Front.
 In 1943, due to ill health, he was sent to the West, where he served as an economic administrator the following year for German troops in Belgium, while involving himself in the deaths of several Belgian underground and Danish resistance members.

-After his promotion to Obersturmführer (first lieutenant) he participated in sabotage and terrorist actions against the Danish population from December 1943 until autumn 1944, as the leader of the "Peter Group", including the murder of Lutheran pastor Kaj Munk.
+After his promotion to SS-Obersturmführer he participated in sabotage and terrorist actions against the Danish population from December 1943 until autumn 1944, as the leader of the "Peter Group", including the murder of Lutheran pastor Kaj Munk.
 Later leadership passed to SS-Hauptsturmführer Otto Alexander Friedrich Schwerdt (SS-Jagdverbände).
-Circa November 1944, Naujocks turned himself over to American forces, who subsequently placed him in detention as a possible war criminal by the end of the war.
+Around November 1944 Naujocks turned himself over to US forces, who subsequently placed him in detention as a possible war criminal by the end of the war.

 Later life

 At the Nuremberg trials, Naujocks declared the attack against the Gleiwitz radio tower was under orders from Heinrich Müller, the head of Gestapo and his superior, Reinhard Heydrich.
 After the war, he was not considered high-ranking enough to stand trial, but was called as a witness at the Nuremberg trials.

 In 1947, Naujocks was extradited to Denmark to stand trial.
 There, he was found guilty of his role in the murders of Danish resistance fighters and sentenced to 15 years in prison.
 However, in 1950, Naujocks' sentence was reduced to four years, resulting in his immediate release.

 Following the trials, Naujocks worked as a businessman in Hamburg, where he eventually sold his story to the media as The Man who Started the War.
 He was alleged to have been involved in running ODESSA, together with Otto Skorzeny, who handled contracts with the Spanish government, supplying passports and arranging for funds.
 Naujocks and his associates allegedly handled former Nazi war criminals going to Latin America, being responsible for their reception and protection there.
 Naujocks died of a heart attack in Hamburg on 4 April 1966, aged 54.